adblockplus/infrastructure/README.md

 * [VirtualBox](https://www.virtualbox.org/)
 * [Vagrant](http://vagrantup.com/)
+* _modules/private_ exists (see above)

 ### Start a VM

-Right now, there's only one VM called _webserver_, but we'll have one for each type of server we manage in the future.
+For each manifest (i.e. each type of server), we have a preconfigured Vagrant VM.

 To start the _webserver_ VM: